straightlab/compgenomics_minicourse/03_blastAndKraken.md

 blastn -query <(head -n 20 raw/SRR8351023.fasta) -db /scratch/groups/astraigh/kraken/ref_prok_rep_genomes/blast/ref_prok_rep_genomes -num_threads 4 -subject_besthit -outfmt "6 qseqid sseqid pident length mismatches gapopen evalue bitscore ssciname staxid sskingdom" > blast/tabulated.output.first10.txt
 ```

-As you can see, blast takes a very long time to run, and there is an additionnal complexity which is that it returns more than one hit per read.
+As you can see, blast takes a long time to run, and there is an additionnal complexity which is that it returns more than one hit per read.

 ## Running Kraken
 Rather than running blasts, taxonomic classification can be done using dedicated tools.
 Kraken2 (https://github.com/DerrickWood/kraken2/blob/master/docs/MANUAL.markdown) is a commonly used taxonomic sequence classifier, which examines the k-mers within a query sequence and compare these k-mers with those present in a taxonomic database [[1,2]].

 We have prebuild a taxonomic kmer database for kranken2 on Sherlock.
 This database contains RefSeq complete genomes for all archea, bacteria, virus, and the human genome.
+This is a huge database with >70 000 genomes.
+The bacterial subdatabase itself is ~86 billion nucleotides.

 ```bash